STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning

-Further, we also conduct a pilot study at each stage before concluding the final annotations.
-For both stages, we perform \textbf{three annotations} per sample by three different annotators to minimise annotation bias, given that this is a highly subjective task~\cite{mathew2022hatexplainbenchmarkdatasetexplainable}.
+Further, we also conducted a pilot study at each stage before progressing to the final annotations.
+For both stages, we perform \textbf{three annotations} per sample by three different annotators to minimise annotation bias.
 We use the standard definition of labels that are effectively used for practical applications.
-In the upcoming subsections, we discuss each stage separately and further present detailed annotation instructions with corresponding definitions of the labels in Appendix~\ref{app:annotation_guidelines} (also see Figure~\ref{fig:annotation_flowchart} in the Appendix).
+In the upcoming subsections, we discuss each stage separately and present further detailed annotation instructions with corresponding definitions of the labels in Appendix~\ref{app:annotation_guidelines}.